 If you’re buying a home that is already built, you will have agreed a set completion date when you exchanged contracts.
 On the day of completion, your solicitor will call you when your completion funds have been received by the seller’s solicitor and you can collect the keys!

 For Pocket homes, as soon as the building you are buying a home in has completed, the solicitors will set a date for you to get your keys and move in.
 Our Customer Care Team will provide you with a home induction tour so that you know where to find everything and how it all works when you move in.

 On the day of completion, we will call you when your completion funds have reached Pocket’s solicitor so that we can give you the keys to your new home!

 How to buy a Pocket home

-Pocket homes are unique because they’re discounted by 20% to the current open market price of comparable homes in the area.
+Pocket homes are unique because they’re discounted by 20% to the current open market price of comparable homes in the area, and you own 100% of it.
 We build these homes for middle earning Londoners who may not otherwise be able to afford to get onto the property ladder.